Connect with Flock Freight to learn more about your options for reliable, efficient, and cost-effective shipping.

 - Spells out the data transfer processes in hopes of making it easier for truckers to comply with the mandate as well as share their data.

 Who is required to comply with the ELD mandate?

 On the most basic level, the ELD mandate applies to truckers who are required to maintain records of duty status (RODS).
 Not only are trucks included in this rule, but the ELD mandate also includes commercial buses.

 The ELD mandate also applies to Canadian and Mexican drivers, unless, they fall under any one of the following exceptions:

 What are the exceptions to the ELD rule?

 While many truckers are required to comply with the ELD, there are notable exceptions.
 While the following drivers fall under the exception umbrella for the ELD mandate, the following truckers can still volunteer to use ELDs.
 The following are exceptions to the ELD rule:

 - Truckers of vehicles manufactured before the model year 2000.
 This includes vehicles with reported VIN numbers appearing on the registration showing a later model year.

 - Driveaway-towaway drivers.
 This exemption includes vehicles that are considered to be recreational or a recreational vehicle trailer.
 Additionally, vehicles in which a minimum of one set of wheels that contacts the roadway during transportation would be included in the exemption as well.

-- Any vehicle that has an engine which predates the model year 2000 are also exempt.
+- Any vehicle that has an engine that predates the model year 2000 is also exempt.